VertexCache/VertexCache/vertex-bench/README.md

 ### What It Does

 - Simulates client load using the official Java SDK
-- Measures throughput, latency, and error rates across configurable scenarios
+- Measures throughput and error rates across core operations
 - Supports:
-    - GET/SET/DEL ratio tuning
-    - Key/value size variation
-    - TTL and hot key stress patterns
+  - GET, SET, and multi-level index lookup scenarios
-    - Warm-up and ramp-up periods
+  - Configurable thread counts and test durations
-- Outputs metrics to stdout or file for analysis
+- Outputs real-time performance metrics to stdout

 ---